 How Do I Get Rid of Extra Skin After Weight Loss?

-I'm 15 and I've been overweight pretty much all my life.
+I'm 15 and I've been overweight most of my life.
 This past year I lost 50 pounds and I have some extra skin on my body because I was big for so long.
-It's been tightening up (but really slowly) because I'm still young.
-But is there anything I can do to speed it up?
+It's been tightening up (slowly) because I'm still young.
+But can I speed it up?
 I already work out (cardio) every other day.
-I just want to know what will speed up the process.

 Congratulations on losing the extra weight!

 Losing a lot of weight can leave a person with saggy skin, especially if weight comes off quickly.
-As you said, being young is definitely in your favor.
-It may just take a little more time for your body to readjust.
+Unfortunately, there's no magic lotion or cream that can get rid of extra skin after weight loss.
+You should keep seeing improvement, but you may need to give it more time.
+As you said, being young is definitely in your favor, but you can't speed up the process.

 Working out like you're doing is a great way to care for your body.
 Regular exercise, including cardio and strength training, will help you maintain your weight and tone your body.
-It's also the best thing you can do right now for the look of your skin.
+It also may help your skin look tighter.

-In addition to talking to your doctor, continue taking good care of yourself: Eating right, getting exercise, and moisturizing your skin daily can help you look and feel good.
+Besides talking to your doctor, keep taking good care of yourself: Eating right, getting exercise, and caring for your skin can help you look and feel good.

 *Names have been changed to protect user privacy.